michaelepley/jbds-via-html5/README.md

     jbdevstudio-product-universal-7.1.1.GA-v20140314-2145-B688.jar

+Install a RHEL 6.x minimal server as a virtual guest.
+Make sure to add the package

+    openssh-clients

+during the installation (this is found under the Base collection of packages).

-Install a RHEL 6.x basic server as a virtual guest.
-As root on the virtual guest, create an unprivileged user to run the JBDS web
+After installation is complete, logon as root on the virtual guest and create an unprivileged user to run the JBDS web application:
-application:

     useradd -c "JBDS User" jbdsuser
     passwd jbdsuser